-This first component of KFSI 5 draws information mainly from seven types of sources: first, the Global Forum peer reviews have been analysed to find out what sort of ownership information partnerships must register and update with a government agency.
-A governmental authority is defined as including "corporate registries, regulatory authorities, tax authorities and authorities to which publicly traded companies report" (ibid.) and is used interchangeably here with "government agency" or "public institution".
+This first component of KFSI 5 draws information mainly from seven types of sources: first, the Global Forum peer reviews12 have been analysed to find out what sort of ownership information partnerships must register and update with a government agency.
+A governmental authority is defined as including "corporate registries, regulatory authorities, tax authorities and authorities to which publicly traded companies report" 13 and is used interchangeably here with "government agency" or "public institution".

 Second, where doubts or data gaps existed, and to the extent this was possible, we have directly analysed domestic legislation that implements beneficial ownership registration.
-Given that many countries in and outside the EU have started to regulate beneficial ownership registration in 2017 and these new laws have not yet been assessed by either the Global Forum or the FATF, the FSI team has assessed the laws directly, to the extent capacity and language permitted, and has relied on comments by local experts.
-It is possible that these assessments may change after the Global Forum or FATF conduct an in-depth review of these new laws.
+Given that many countries in and outside the EU14 have started to regulate beneficial ownership registration in 2017 and some of these new laws have not yet been assessed by either the Global Forum or the FATF, the Financial Secrecy Index team has assessed the laws directly, to the extent capacity and language permitted, and has relied on comments by local experts.
+It is possible that these assessments may change after the Global Forum or FATF conduct an indepth review of these new laws.

-The third source was private sector websites (Lowtax.net, Ocra.com, Offshoresimple.com, etc.); the fourth, FATF peer reviews; and the fifth, the results of the TJN-Survey 2017 (or an earlier Survey).
+The third source was private sector websites (Lowtax.net, Ocra.com, Offshoresimple.com, Big Four accountancy firms website, etc.); the fourth, FATF peer reviews15; and the fifth, the results of the TJN-Survey 2019 (or an earlier Survey).